Dataforj/dataforj/README.md

 ## Source / Sink steps

 Source and Sink steps are defined in the the Dataforj YAML.
 The format type (e.g. CSV, Parquet, JSON, etc), the URI (i.e. the location of the data) as well as any custom options are defined there.
 For Sinks the write mode (e.g. "overwrite") must also be defined.
-For Source steps the standard data qualityc checks can be applied.
+For Source steps the standard data quality checks can be applied.

 ## SQL step